U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 1. Click on the About menu at the top navigation Bar

-2. Click on the “Contact Us” link
+2. Click on the "Contact Us" link

 ### Creator dashboard page